Consistency model: Relaxed write to read and write to write

 Some models relax the program order even further by relaxing even the ordering constraints between writes to different locations.
 The SPARC V8 partial store ordering model (PSO) is the only example of such a model.
 The ability to pipeline and overlap writes to different locations from the same processor is the key hardware optimisation enabled by PSO.
-PSO is similar to TSO in terms of atomicity requirements, in that, it allows a processor to read the value of its own write and preventing other processors from reading another processor's write before the write is visible to all other processors.
+PSO is similar to TSO in terms of atomicity requirements, in that it allows a processor to read the value of its own write and prevents other processors from reading another processor's write before the write is visible to all other processors.
 Program order between two writes is maintained by PSO using an explicit STBAR instruction.
 The STBAR is inserted in a write buffer in implementations with FIFO write buffers.
 A counter is used to determine when all the writes before the STBAR instruction have been completed, which triggers a write to the memory system to increment the counter.
 A write acknowledgement decrements the counter, and when the counter becomes 0, it signifies that all the previous writes are completed.

 In the examples A and B, PSO allows both these non-sequentially consistent results.
 The safety net that PSO provides is similar to TSO's, it imposes program order from a write to a read and enforces write atomicity.

 Similar to the previous models, the relaxations allowed by PSO are not sufficiently flexible to be useful for compiler optimisation, which requires a much more flexible optimisation.